 Once you’ve decided you need a business computer network, it’s important you plan and build one that’s appropriate for your business needs.

-Once you’ve defined your network requirements, you can use these to put together a specification for your network.
+Once you’ve defined your network requirements, you can use these to create a specification for your network.
 You’ll need to answer a few key questions:

 A basic computer network, suitable for a small company with five computers, might simply link the five computers wirelessly, without a central server.
 This would enable everyone to use the internet and share files.
 You could set up a network like this for £100 or less.